SoftBank Group's $108 billion Vision Fund 2 draws in Microsoft, Apple

 The first Vision Fund launched two years ago with $60 billion in backing from the sovereign wealth funds of Saudi Arabia and Abu Dhabi.
 It has already burned through much of its capital with investments in over 80 late-stage tech startups.

-Bets included Uber Technologies Inc and WeWork parent The We Company in a spending spree that has reshaped the venture capital industry as SoftBank outguns less-capitalised rivals.
+Bets included Uber Technologies Inc (UBER.N) and WeWork parent The We Company in a spending spree that has reshaped the venture capital industry as SoftBank outguns less-capitalized rivals.

+“We’ve seen several startups start to beat their rivals and push them out of the market, mainly because - and only after - they receive investment and backing from SoftBank,” said one Hong Kong-based senior investor at a large venture capital firm.

 SoftBank did not provide details on how it would fund its $38 billion contribution to the new fund.
 With the conglomerate not needing to put up all the money at once, proceeds from the first Vision Fund can potentially be recycled, said analyst Dan Baker at Morningstar.